BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p1.md

 2. `rsi` is an address of a variable where `read` will store the input.
 3. `rdx = 1` the expected length of the input.

-sigh, this is being long.
+Sigh, this is being long.
 To check all this out we can start radare with some random input and execute the binary until the instruction right after `read_inst` call.
 Once there, we only need to check if the input string are there instead of the nop opdes

 {{< highlight r2 "hl_lines=23 25" >}}
 $ r2 -Ad -R 'stdin="AAAA"' -c 'dcu `/r sym.read_inst~[1]`; px 4 @r:rbx+5; dso; px 4 @r:rbx+5;' inst_prof